Jorge-Chinchilla/flask-kuber-devops/README.md

      - _NAMESPACE = \<Environment-name\>
    - Service Account: Lets user the default compute service account for now.
-5. You should end up with the following triggers: ![Created triggers](assets/images/cloudbuild-created-triggeres.png)
+5. You should end up with the following triggers: ![Created triggers](assets/images/cloudbuild-created-triggeres.png) We'll now work on declaring our GKE infrastructure in a YAML file, and then we'll configure the cloudbuild.yaml so we can automate the deployments of new versions into development, staging and production.

+### Step 5: Declaring and creating our infrastructure
+It's time to build our environments in our GKE cluster so we can deploy our app through the different environments.
+We'll walk on a step by step guide on how to achieve this.